shivangib17/zomato-food-delivery-analysis/README.md

 This project highlights my ability to handle complex SQL queries and provides solutions to real-world business problems in the context of a food delivery service like Zomato.
 The approach taken here demonstrates a structured problem-solving methodology, data manipulation skills, and the ability to derive actionable insights from data.

-## Notice
-All customer names and data used in this project are computer-generated using AI and random functions.
-They do not represent real data associated with Zomato or any other entity.
-This project is solely for learning and educational purposes, and any resemblance to actual persons, businesses, or events is purely coincidental.